Vali-98/ChatterUI/README.md

 To use on-device inferencing, first enable Local Mode, then go to Models > Import Model / Use External Model and choose a gguf model that can fit on your device's memory.
 The importing functions are as follows:

--   Import Model: Copies the model file into ChatterUI - this may speed up the startup process
+-   Import Model: Copies the model file into ChatterUI, potentially speeding up startup time.
--   Use External Model: Uses a model from your device storage directly - this removes the need to copy large files into ChatterUI, but loads models slightly slower
+-   Use External Model: Uses a model from your device storage directly, removing the need to copy large files into ChatterUI but with a slight delay in load times.

 After that, you can load the model and begin chatting!